nuxeo-sandbox/nuxeo-node-importer/README.md

     $ nuxeo-importer [options] local-path remote-path

 Recursively import the files and directories of `local-path` to the `remote-path` on a Nuxeo Platform instance.

+Default behavior:
-For each directory, it creates a document of type `Folder`.
+- for each directory, it creates a document of type `Folder`.
-For each file, it uses the `FileManager.Import` operation to create the corresponding document.
+- for each file, it uses the `FileManager.Import` operation to create the corresponding document.

 Options are:

-- `--baseURL`: the base URL of the Nuxeo Platform instance
+- `--baseURL`: the base URL of the Nuxeo Platform instance.
+Default to `http://localhost:8080/nuxeo`.
-- `--username`: the username to use to connect to the server
+- `--username`: the username to use to connect to the server.
+Default to `Administrator`.
-- `--password`: the password to use to connect to the server
+- `--password`: the password to use to connect to the server.
+Default to `Administrator`.
+- `--chainId`: operation chain to use when creating files.
+Default to `FileManager.Import`.
+- `--folderishType`: document type to use when creating folders.
+Default to `Folder`.
+- `--verbose`: verbose output, print configuration and more logs Default to `false`.